kelmcm/portfolio/project.md

   <img src="photos/newfoundland_map.png">
 - In 1949, they decided to join Canada for economic security
 - Canada realized the economic opportunity Newfoundland had with its cod industry.
 They invested in expanding and commercializing the industry.
   - Chart: Line chart with number of cod commercial companies in Newfoundland increases dramatically after 1949.
 X = years.
-Y = number of cod commercial companies.
+Y = number of cod commercial companies. <br>
   <img src="photos/newfoundland_join_canada.png">
 - However, the thriving commercial cod fishery was too effective...